angrybacon/doomsday-wiki/markdown/chapters/02-ddft/03-dd-vs-hate.md

 game 1 there is no _standard_ way of getting through it.
 If you can resolve a Veil of Summer that will certainly work, but most Counterbalance players will try to keep a 1-cost card on top of their deck as much as possible so this can prove difficult.
-Natural Storm can also be effective.
-Sometimes you can convince a Counterbalance player to cast spells to change the cost of their top card, thereby adding to your storm count and unlocking other cards in your hand.
+Natural _Storm_ can also be effective.
+Sometimes you can convince a Counterbalance player to cast spells to change the cost of their top card, thereby adding to your _Storm_ count and unlocking other cards in your hand.
 This isn't always going to work but it is worth trying.

 After sideboarding, if you have Abrupt Decay in your deck, you can use it to